A Monte Carlo AIXI Approximation: Conclusion

 \section{Conclusion}

-The main contribution of the paper is the extension and synthesis of two key results from online MDP planning (UCT) and information theory/machine learning (CTW) in the design of an agent that directly and scalably approximates the AIXI ideal.
-This is an important result.
-Although well established theoretically, it has previously been unclear whether AIXI could motivate the design of practical, yet theoretically well-founded algorithms.
-Our work answers this question strongly in the affirmative: empirically, our AIXI approximation achieves state-of-the-art performance and theoretically, we can provide some characterisation of the type of environments we expect our agent to handle.
+This paper presents the first computationally feasible general reinforcement learning agent that {\em directly} and {\em scalably} approximates the AIXI ideal.
+Although well established theoretically, it has previously been unclear whether the AIXI theory could inspire the design of practical agent algorithms.
+Our work answers this question in the affirmative: empirically, our approximation achieves strong performance and theoretically, we can characterise the range of environments in which our agent is expected to perform well.